Within Teams meetings there are three roles:

 You may want to choose Specific people as presenters before the meeting.
 Anyone you specify as a presenter must be directly invited to the meeting as a named individual before they can be selected.
 For example this may help if want other staff to share their screen or a presentation or to help manage other meeting settings such as muting pupils.
 NB this does not allow them to bypass the lobby if it is set to Only Me – the meeting organiser must still be present in the meeting to admit a presenter.

-Allow Attendees to Unmute
+Allow Mic for Attendees

 This enforces a ‘hard’ mute for all attendees and prevents them from unmuting unless allowed to by a presenter.
 This can be set before the meeting in Meeting Options, or can be enabled during the meeting.
-For full details on how to use the feature please see: Manage attendee audio permissions in Teams meetings – Office Support (microsoft.com)
+For full details on how to use the feature please see: Manage attendee audio and video permissions in Teams meetings – Office Support (microsoft.com)

 Allow Meeting Chat (applies only to meetings held outside of channels – meeting chat in channels is controlled by the channel settings).